alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 - £4000 for relocation costs (if you are moving from further overseas).

-All claims should be submitted within a year of the employment start date to Finance. kor existing staff, visa claims should be submitted within one year of the visa renewal or amendment.
+All claims should be submitted within a year of the employment start date to Finance.
-More information for existing staff can be found on [Mathison](https://mathison.turing.ac.uk/Interact/Pages/Section/ContentListing.aspx?subsection=4141&utm_source=interact&utm_medium=quick_search&utm_term=relocation).
+For existing staff, visa claims should be submitted within one year of the visa renewal or amendment: more information can be found on [Mathison](https://mathison.turing.ac.uk/Interact/Pages/Section/ContentListing.aspx?subsection=4141&utm_source=interact&utm_medium=quick_search&utm_term=relocation).
 <!-- TODO: Add a handbook page on this and link to it here -->

 ## Profile